RobertStuartUalberta/CMPUT355/README.txt

 Description:

-This app is a basic Visualizer/Player for the game of Checkers.
+This app is a basic Visualizer for the game of Checkers.
 To start the game, execute the python3 file run.py.
 This can typically be achieved by running the command "python3 run.py" or "run.py" from the directory it is stored in.
 Note, all files must be present in the directory with run.py, especially